What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 Our own government.

-And it's like it would have how expensive would it have been relative to the billions of dollars we're giving Ukraine to like you know, drop off the helicopters and tanks that we had, not arm Al Qaeda or whatever.
+And how expensive would it have been relative to the billions of dollars we're giving Ukraine to like, you know, drop off the helicopters and tanks that we had, not arm al-Qaeda or whatever?

-We're not gonna like, you know, allow our service members to uh to twist in the wind and die while we're pulling out ahead of time.
+We're not going to like, you know, allow our service members to twist in the wind and die while we're pulling out ahead of time.

-What we're gonna do is we're gonna do it, we're gonna slow down our drawdown a little bit.
+What we're going to do is we're going to do is we're going to slow down our drawdown a little bit.

-We're gonna take our equipment out and the pallets of money that are left behind out of Afghanistan first.
+We're going to take our equipment out and the pallets of money that are left behind out of Afghanistan first.

-And but no we're not gonna do that.
+And, but no, we're not going to do that.

-We're just gonna, you know, because none of it makes sense unless you look at it from the perspective of the people that make me from arms deals needed to sell arms.
+We're just going to, you know, because none of it makes sense unless you look at it from the perspective of the people that make meat from arms deals needed to sell arms.

-I'm I don't believe that America's capable of being fixed anymore.
+I don't believe that America is capable of being fixed anymore.

 I think it's over.

-I mean that was uh that was a fight between humans and they resolved their difference on a battlefield and millions of people died.
+I mean, that was a fight between humans and they resolved their difference on a battlefield and millions of people died.

 I don't remember how many millions of people died.

-I think was it two million people that died in the civil war I don't remember.
+I think it was 2 million people that died in the Civil War.

 Okay.